+HPSBG Project Partners

     Daisy Connolly is the kindergarten through 5th grade science educator at P.S.
 48. Science is her passion.
 Aside from teaching the science scope and sequence, she also emphasizes the importance of environmental science.
 She signed on with the HPSBG team in May 2013.
 Under the guidance of Phil Panaritis, she developed science resources utilizing the plants species at Drake Park for teachers to use with their students.

-Justin Czarka is a National Board Certified (NBCT) and Math for America (MfA) Master Teacher for kindergarten through 5th grade English as a New Language (ENL) educator at P.S.
+    Justin Czarka is a National Board Certified (NBCT) and Math for America (MfA) Master Teacher for kindergarten through 5th grade science and English as a New Language (ENL) educator at P.S.
 48. He believes that education is most effective when students create content that authentically addresses an audience beyond the classroom walls.
 He enjoys investigating local history alongside his students.
 After Phil Panaritis introduced him to the MCNY circa 1910 photograph, "Hunts Point Slave Burying Ground," he knew that his students would play a crucial role in locating and commemorating the people by 'writing them back into history.'

     Allison Grabe is a kindergarten through fifth grade elementary teacher.
 She also holds an ENL License at P.S.
 48. She enjoys teaching her students academic language and healthy habits by preparing and teaching Cookshop lessons, sponsored by the Food Bank of New York City, to her students.

     Marsha Green is the Bronx TAH Grants Educational Consultant.
 She taught in New York City Department of Education public schools for 35 years, as well as administered 11 separate $1 million Federal TAH Grants in the Bronx since 2003.